tokhirova/DragReducingAgentsinAgriculturalApplications/readme.txt

 run the coupled system: (same for ChannelFlowNoObstacle.py) adjust parameters in ChannelFlowCoupledSystem.py run ChannelFlowCoupledSystem.py by running "python3 ChannelFlowCoupledSystem.py"
+note: the reynolds number is stated as 1000 but results are for Re=100 -> there is a factor bug we were unable to find ..)

 in order to run FENE-P fokker-planck pipeline: uncomment line 299 in file models/FENE-P/fene_p.py